SuperEar: Eavesdropping on Mobile Voice Calls via Stealthy Acoustic Metamaterials: Methodology

-We first examine how acoustic metamaterials utilize the coiling-up space structure of Mie resonators to enhance sound pressure and further analyze the limitations of existing studies in adjusting the low-frequency signal enhancement capabilities of metamaterials.
+As described in Sec.~\ref{sec:ameta}, we use Mie resonators to prototype \SystemName.
+We start by analyzing how acoustic metamaterials based on Mie resonators use coiled channels to enhance sound pressure and identified their limitations in low-frequency performance.